Mickyleitor/SimpleArduinoLA/README.md

-# SimpleArduinoLA
+# Simple Arduino Logic Analyzer
 A simple Arduino LA as a workaround of missing a real powerful one.

-This is a simple Logic Analyzer, a tool which help me debugging an electronic circuit logic function.
+This is a simple Logic Analyzer, a tool which help me debugging an electronic circuit logic functions.
-Luckily I don't need to run my circuit at high frecuencies and a custom Clock signal can be done <del>with the builtin arduino one which really surprised me (Timer running doing PWM via tone() function).</del> manually generating it via Digital Output.
+Luckily we don't need to run our circuit at high frecuencies.
+So a custom clock signal can be generated though a pin switching the edges once we get the last sample.

 ## Requirements
 * An Arduino Mega 2560